James Gattuso

-Education
+Early life and education

-Gattuso graduated from the University of Southern California in 1979, and he received his J.D. from the UCLA School of Law in 1983.
+Gattuso was born on December 1, 1957, in Lynwood, California.
+He attended the University of Southern California in Los Angeles, where he graduated in 1979.
+He attended UCLA School of Law, where he received his J.D. in 1983.

 Career

-Gattuso was a policy analyst at the Heritage Foundation from 1985 to 1990, where he focused on telecommunications, transportation, and antitrust policy.
+Gattuso was a policy analyst at The Heritage Foundation from 1985 to 1990, where he focused on telecommunications, transportation, and antitrust policy.

 From 1990 to 1993, Gattuso served as deputy chief of the Office of Plans and Policy at the Federal Communications Commission.
 During part of his tenure, he was appointed associate director of the President's Council on Competitiveness, working for Vice President Dan Quayle.
 In 1993, Citizens for a Sound Economy named Gattuso vice president of policy development, a position he held until 1997.
 He then served as vice president of policy at the Competitive Enterprise Institute.

-Gattuso rejoined Heritage in 2002 as a senior research fellow.
-In 2009, he received the Glenn and Rita Ricardo Campbell Award, presented each year by the Heritage Foundation for "outstanding contribution to the analysis and promotion of the Free Society".
-He is also a regular contributor to the Heritage Foundation’s blog and previously to Bloomberg's online service, Bloomberg Government.
+Gattuso rejoined The Heritage Foundation in 2002 as a senior research fellow.
+In 2009, he received the Glenn and Rita Ricardo Campbell Award, presented each year by The Heritage Foundation for "outstanding contribution to the analysis and promotion of the Free Society".
+He is also a regular contributor to the Heritage Foundation's blog and previously to Bloomberg's online service, Bloomberg Government.

-In general, Gattuso favored limiting regulations at the federal level.
+Gattuso favored limiting regulations at the federal level.
 Specifically, Gattuso tended to favor decreased government involvement when it came to regulatory, transportation and telecommunication policy, arguing instead for private enterprise solutions.
 He also opposes net neutrality, calling it a "regulatory overreach".

-In 2011, Gattuso was influential in stopping the SOPA/PIPA online copyright legislation, authoring a report for The Heritage Foundation criticizing those proposals.
+In 2011, Gattuso was influential in stopping the SOPA/PIPA online copyright legislation, authoring a report for The Heritage Foundation criticizing the proposals.